Updated on: September 2, 2025

 For families, Keeper offers a secure way to communicate, store, and share files.
 Family members can use their Keeper accounts to set up the aforementioned KeeperChat (a separate app) for encrypted messaging — you can even send messages that delete themselves after a set amount of time.
 I really like that each user gets 50 GB of cloud storage.

 On that note, Keeper’s Family plan also provides 10 GB of cloud storage through the web vault.
 This is more than some competitors, but I do have some complaints.
 Not even the plan admin can control this storage, so one user could store a single 10 GB file, leaving no room for anything else.
 Dashlane gets around this issue by giving storage space on a per-user basis.
 Still, the secure storage included with KeeperChat makes up for this.
-You can also pay to get an additional 100 GB of storage.
+You can also pay to increase the storage to 100 GB.

 Bottom Line: